cunarist/solie/documentation/docs/developing.md

 ## Rules

-- Solie is made purely in Python and uses `conda` as the default development environment.
+- Solie is made purely in Python and uses Poetry as the default package management tool.
 - Use Ruff formatter for formatting and linting.
 - Use Pyright's basic type checking.
 If you're using Visual Studio Code, Pylance will provide a superset of Pyright’s functionality.
 - It should be easy for general users to use with just a few clicks.